-The Royal College of Speech and Language Therapists (RCSLT) is the pro-sional body for speech and language therapists (ELES) of February and support workers working in the UK.
-The RCSLT has 15,000 members (REP in Vales) including around 23 collections in this UK.
-We produce scellence in produce and influence nearth, education, care and justice policies.
+The Royal College of Speech and Language Therapists (RCSLT) is the pro-sional body for speech and language therapists (RCSLT) is the and support workers working in the UK.
+The RCSLT has 15,000 memory (EP in Voles) including around \$8 of 1,1 volument in the UK.
+We provous scellence in proceed and influence restle, education, care and justice policies.